RARangel/Pewlett-Hackard-Analysis/README.md

     There are over 72,000 employees who are reaching retirement age.

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-    There are over 1500 employees who are elilble for mentorship.
+    There are over 1500 employees who are eligible for mentorship.
 There does not seem to be enough elibible employees, so there will need to be a considerable amount of hiring to offset the silver tsunami.

 Two additional queries or tables that may provide more insight into the upcoming "silver tsunami."